-VK9 Owner Education Handout
+VK9 Owner Education

 “Behind every well-trained dog is a well-educated owner.” –Amy Pishner

 A big part of what we do here at Valor K9 Academy involves owner education.
 Our goal is to not only train your dog, but also teach you how to better understand and communicate with your dog.
-While owners are sometimes part of the problem, you are a big part of the solution too!
+While owners are sometimes part of the problem, they are a big part of the solution too!
 We have all our new clients read this post to explain key terms and concepts so everyone is on the same page in training.

 Key Terms and Concepts

 Timing is a crucial factor in dog training because dogs learn through association.
-Research has shown that if you react to something a dog does with .5 to 2.3 seconds, or about a second, the dog is best able to learn.
-That means if your dog does something you like, you should praise him right away.
-On the transverse, if your dog does something you don’t like, you should correct him right away.
+Research has shown that if you react to something a dog does within .5 to 2.3 seconds, or about a second, the dog is best able to learn.
+That means if your dog does something you like, you should reward him right away.
+On the transverse, if your dog does something you don’t like, you should ignore or correct (punish) him right away.
 This helps your dog understand very clearly what you like and what you don’t like.
 We use clickers and verbal markers in training to help simplify training and help owners have good timing.
 The better your timing, the more quickly your dog will learn.